Playing Catch-Up: Streamlined Filing Procedures

 What to file:

-6 Late FBARs – years 2012-2017 or 2013-2018 (depending on when you read this)– or whichever of those years the aggregate maximum balances of all your foreign financial accounts exceeded $10,000.
+6 Late FBARs – years 2016-2021 (depending on when you read this) – or whichever of those years the aggregate maximum balances of all your foreign financial accounts exceeded $10,000.
 As detailed HERE.
-(The years will depend on your timing a other factors.)
+(The years will depend on your timing other factors.)

 IRS Form 14653 certifying that your failure to file tax returns or FBARs was due to non-willful conduct, including a personal statement describing your background and an explanation of why you failed to file timely tax and FBAR reports.
 Non-willful conduct is defined by the IRS as conduct that is due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.